 In this tutorial, we will show you how to remove background noise from an audio recording using Audacity.

-Background noise can consist of buzzing sounds and other noise “pollution”.
+Background noise can consist of buzzing sounds and other kinds of noise “pollution”.
 For example, you might have a clock in the background.

 These background sounds can make your recording sound amateurish.
 Therefore, it is always a good idea to remove them.